Astros’ Altuve ‘surprised’ by Correa’s signing with Twins

 Still, some habits are hard to break.

-Players arriving at the clubhouse on Sunday morning before the Astros-Washington exhibition game saw a familiar name written into the cleanup spot on the day’s lineup card: Correa.
+Players arriving at the clubhouse before the Astros-Washington exhibition game saw a familiar name written into the cleanup spot on the day’s lineup card: Correa.

 Baker’s decision to hold his major league position players out of early games this spring allowed him start Carlos’ bother, J.C., at designated hitter against the Nationals.